codership/documentation/galeracluster/source/training/videos/galera-backup-exercises.rst

 .. rst-class:: list-exercises

 8. Create a configuration file for Galera Arbitrator (see link at the top under Student Materials for an example).
 Write a simple back-up script that will use ``rsync`` |---| or use the one linked above.
 Execute it using ``garbd`` from the command-line.
-As soon as it starts, check the status of the donor node for comments to see if it’s desynced during the back-up.
+As soon as it starts, check the status of the :term:`Donor Node` for comments to see if it’s desynced during the back-up.

 9. Write another simple back-up script that will use ``mysqldump`` and execute it.
 Make sure it gives a different name to the back-up file than in the previous exercise.